-The effect of self-efficacy and job satisfaction on teacher job commitment: Empirical evidence from Junior High Schools in Bandung
+The influence of self-efficacy and job satisfaction on teachers’ work engagement: empirical evidence from Junior High Schools in Bandung

 Main Article Content